Tick, Tick… BOOM!

 Originally, I was never a hardcore fan of musicals or theater in general.
 I remember falling in love with Hamilton despite not being able to watch it until years later when it would come out on Disney’s streaming service, Disney+.
 Even then, once I watched Hamilton, I enjoyed watching it, but I never really explored musical theater outside of that musical; that was until this film.
 After experiencing this musical, I wanted to explore more of Larson’s work.
 I had not previously seen Rent, so I decided to watch that.

-This review does not do justice to the amazing musical movie that is Tick, Tick… Boom!
+This review does not do justice to the amazing musical movie that is Tick, Tick… BOOM!
 If all that sounds interesting, the film can be found on Netflix.
 It has become one of my favorite films I have ever seen.
-I rate it a 4.5 out of 5.